Theory of tides: Doodson numbers

 In order to specify the different harmonic components of the tide-generating potential, Doodson devised a practical system which is still in use, involving what are called the Doodson numbers based on the six Doodson arguments or Doodson variables.
 The number of different tidal frequency components is large, but each corresponds to a specific linear combination of six frequencies using small-integer multiples, positive or negative.
 In principle, these basic angular arguments can be specified in numerous ways; Doodson's choice of his six "Doodson arguments" has been widely used in tidal work.
 In terms of these Doodson arguments, each tidal frequency can then be specified as a sum made up of a small integer multiple of each of the six arguments.
-The resulting six small integer multipliers effectively encode the frequency of the tidal argument concerned, and these are the Doodson numbers: in practice all except the first are usually biased upwards by +5 to avoid negative numbers in the notation.
-(In the case that the biased multiple exceeds 9, the system adopts X for 10, and E for 11.)
+The resulting six small integer multipliers effectively encode the frequency of the tidal argument concerned, and these are the Doodson numbers: in practice, all except the first are usually biased upwards by +5 to avoid negative numbers in the notation.
+(If the biased multiple exceeds 9, the system adopts X for 10, and E for 11.)

 The Doodson arguments are specified in the following way, in order of decreasing frequency: